boostorg/redis/README.md

 ### master

 * Removes automatic sending of the `HELLO` command.
-This can't be implemented properly without bloating the connection class, for example, passing all its parameters.
-It is user responsability to send HELLO.
+This can't be implemented properly without bloating the connection class.
+It is now a user responsability to send HELLO.
 Requests that contain it have priority over other requests and will be moved to the front of the queue, see `aedis::resp3::request::config`

 * Automatic name resolving and connecting have been removed from `aedis::connection::async_run`.
 Users have to do this step manually now.
-The reason for this change is that having them built-in doesn't offer enough the flexibility that is need for boost users.
+The reason for this change is that having them built-in doesn't offer enough flexibility that is need for boost users.

 * Removes healthy checks and idle timeout.
-This functionality must now be implemented by users, the examples show how to do it.
+This functionality must now be implemented by users, see the examples.
 This is part of making Aedis useful to a larger audience and suitable for the Boost review process.